float3/float3.github.io/quartz-local/comments/README.md

    workflow independently checks the working tree afterwards, refusing unless exactly one file changed and it is that comment.

-The third one is deliberate belt and braces: the first two are arguments about code, and the last is a fact about the tree, checked after the fact.
+The third check is deliberately redundant: the first two are constraints in the code, and the third is a postcondition verified on the resulting tree.

 Two things worth setting on the repository itself, which no workflow can do for
 you: **branch protection on the default branch**, so that even a compromised run